onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_quick_guide.md

   ![Inference Output](/img/cvat_inference_output.png)

-If you need help or have questions regarding CVAT, feel free to reach out on our [Slack channel](https://join.slack.com/t/onepanel-ce/shared_invite/zt-eyjnwec0-nLaHhjif9Y~gA05KuX6AUg).
+If you need help or have questions regarding CVAT, feel free to reach out in [GitHub discussions](https://github.com/onepanelio/core/discussions).